-9.01 Prior to entering into this Agreement and throughout the Term, the Recipient will disclose to Destination BC any contract, arrangement, consultant, major shareholder, employee or any other circumstance, whether temporary or ongoing in nature, that could be perceived to be a conflict of interest with Destination BC or the Recipient's provision of the Services.

-9.02 The Recipient will not perform a service for or provide advice to any person, or entity where the performance of such service or the provision of the advice may, in the reasonable opinion of Destination BC, give rise to a conflict of interest between the obligations of the Recipient to Destination BC under this Agreement and the obligations of the Recipient to such other person or entity.
+- 9.01 Prior to entering into this Agreement and throughout the Term, the Recipient will disclose to Destination BC any contract, arrangement, consultant, major shareholder, employee or any other circumstance, whether temporary or ongoing in nature, that could be perceived to be a conflict of interest with Destination BC or the Recipient's provision of the Services.
+On an annual basis, the Recipient must provide a conflict of interest disclosure statement in a form established by Destination BC. - 9.02 The Recipient will not perform a service for or provide advice to any person, or entity where the performance of such service or the provision of the advice may, in the reasonable opinion of Destination BC, give rise to a conflict of interest between the obligations of the Recipient to Destination BC under this Agreement and the obligations of the Recipient to such other person or entity.